Shaun Woodward: In Opposition

 to work on human rights issues.
 He was praised for his role by then Labour leader, Ed Miliband, who wrote to him: "In 1999, you made an incredibly hard decision to cross the floor of the House and join the Labour party.
 It took personal courage and political commitment, and our party will forever be grateful to you."

 Personal life

 He married Camilla Davan Sainsbury, daughter of former Conservative MP Tim Sainsbury of the wealthy supermarket Sainsbury family, on 2 May 1987; they announced their separation after 28 years on 20 December 2015.
-They have one son and three daughters, including the food blogger Ella Woodward.
+They have one son and three daughters, including the food blogger Ella Mills.

 His current partner is Hollywood camera operator Luke Redgrave.

 In March 2001, he was said to be the only Labour MP with a butler.

-Woodward currently serves as chair of the board of trustees at the Human Dignity Trust and the London Academy of Music and Dramatic Art (LAMDA).
-He also serves as a member of the board of directors at the Hamptons International Film Festival.
+Woodward is chair of the board of trustees at the Human Dignity Trust and the London Academy of Music and Dramatic Art (LAMDA).
+He is a member of the board of directors at the Hamptons International Film Festival.